SEIR-7-06/lists_and_ranges_pylab/README.md

 - Create a list named `students` containing some student names (strings).
 - Print out the second student's name.
-- Print out the last student's name.
+- Print out the last student's name. (how would you do this if you didn't know the length of the students list?)

 #### Exercise 2